 Zimbabwe appears to have stabilized politically now and so the tourists have begun to return.
 What they find at the Paolillos becomes, or so they tell them, the highlight of their tour to Zimbabwe.
 The Paolillos’ home is Haven to any wild animal and a huge troop of wild Chacma Baboons as well as their more dainty cousins the Vervet Monkey are a daily part of the Haven’s life.
 It is probably the only place in the world where you live with the Baboons.
 They utilize the home and its surroundings as part of their territory and it is not unusual to find yourself sitting in a chair with several baboons sitting quite naturally right next to you.

-Volunteers come along to the Turgwe Hippo Trust from around the world, only two at a time as they live very much as part of the family with the Paolillos and the animals.
+Volunteers come along to the Turgwe Hippo Trust from around the world, only four people at a time as they live very much as part of the family with the Paolillos and the animals.
 Their donations to the Trust help the Paolillos to continue to operate without the one thousand tourists of years gone by.
 The Trust runs an “adopt a hippo” project and Karen puts up two videos per month on their web site www.savethehippos.com for people to see what life in Africa amongst the animals is all about.
 She hopes they enjoy them enough to make further donations.

-Often during the dry season, the Paolillos can be found in the river, digging sand with shovels alongside their assistant Silas and the game scouts.
+Often during the dry season, the Paolillos can be found in the river, digging sand with shovels alongside their assistant Silas and the rangers.
 This is done in order to block up some channels so that the water flows to the hippos’ natural pools.
 If need be, the Trust’s sand pump can be used to remove excess silt and sand that decrease the size and depth of the hippos’ pools.

 Since 1992 the Turgwe Hippos owe their lives to the Paolillos and without Karen’s passion for these animals, none would be alive today.